Last Updated on

-Web-to-print innovation has launched the big change of today’s printing practice, by introducing DTG printers that have transformed printing processes with increased efficiency.
+Web-to-print innovation has launched a significant change in today’s printing practice by introducing DTG printers that have transformed printing processes with increased efficiency.

 With the advancement of technology and the need for more detailed and complicated prints on t-shirts, the print industry has moved from traditional screen printing and embroidery to more digital direct-to-garment printing.
 Although the popularity of screen printing and embroidery is not going out of style, the DTG printing industry, on the other hand, is getting stronger for its fast delivery and printing high-quality artworks.

 What is the best DTG printing machine?
 Today, the best DTG printer on the market is the KORNIT AVALANCHE HDK, which costs around $250,000.
 It produces some of the lowest cost per print in the industry with high-quality print on t-shirts & apparel.
 The second best is the Aeoon Kyo DTG printer, which costs $160,000 onwards.
 A professional DTG printing machine can cost between $10,000 to $500,000.

 What are the top DTG printers in the industry?
 The top 10 DTG printers in the industry are:

 - Aeoon Kyo DTG printer – $160,000 onwards

 - DTG M6 Industrial DTG Printer – $39,995 onwards

 - Brother GTX DTG Printer – $22,500.00 to $27,000

 - FreeJet 330TX Plus DTG Printer – $19,995 onwards

 - Epson SureColor F2100 DTG Printer – $17,995